munificent/craftinginterpreters/book/evaluating-expressions.md

 According to [IEEE 754][], which specifies the behavior of double precision numbers, dividing a zero by zero gives you the special "NaN" ("not a number") value.
-Strangely enough, NaN is supposed to be *not* equal itself.
+Strangely enough, NaN is supposed to be *not* equal to itself.

 In Java, the `==` operator on doubles preserves that behavior, but the `equals()` method on Double does not.
 Lox uses the latter, so doesn't follow